Tucumcari, New Mexico

 Tucumcari (/'tu:k@m,kaeri:/; TOO-cum-carry) is a city in and the county seat of Quay County, New Mexico, United States.
 The population was 5,278 at the 2020 census.
 Tucumcari was founded in 1901, two years before Quay County was established.

 History

 In 1901, the Chicago, Rock Island and Pacific Railroad built a construction camp in the western portion of modern-day Quay County.
 Originally called Ragtown, the camp became known as "Six Shooter Siding", due to numerous gunfights.
 Its first formal name, Douglas, was used only for a short time.
 After it grew into a permanent settlement, it was renamed Tucumcari in 1908.
 The name was taken from Tucumcari Mountain, which is situated near the community.
-The origin of the mountain's name is uncertain; it may have been derived from the Comanche word tʉkamʉkarʉ, which means 'ambush'.
+The origin of the mountain's name is uncertain; it may have been derived from the Comanche word tʉkamʉkarʉ, which means "ambush".
 A 1777 burial record mentions a Comanche woman and her child captured in a battle at Cuchuncari, which is believed to be an early version of the name Tucumcari.
+A folk etymology for the town name claims that a Comanche saw a brakeman carrying a lantern and exclaimed "tukaʔ manoori!, carry the light!", which the brakeman heard as "tukama carry".

 In December 1951, a water storage tank collapsed in the city.
 Four were killed and numerous buildings were destroyed.